Frequently Asked Questions

 Use our Report Violation form to report any operator who fails to meet NZIFDA standards or engages in non-compliant practices.
 NZIFDA reports all illegal operators to WorkSafe New Zealand, the Environmental Protection Authority (EPA), and relevant local authorities for enforcement action.

-Can mobile operators be certified by NZIFDA?
+Can mobile operators be certified to file on the register?

-How do I become a certified operator?
+How do I become certified to file on the National Misfuel Register?

+NZIFDA certification is the authority to file disposal events on the National Misfuel Register.
 NZIFDA operates a two-tier certification structure with three certification types.
 See our Certification Process page for complete requirements:

 What regulations apply to misfuel remediation?